MMouyart/BlueTeamTools/Sandbox/Cape/installation.md

 Disable microsoft store by removing the environment variable '%USERPROFILE%\AppData\Local\Microsoft\WindowsApps' from the user PATH.
 Disabling any other service (defender, update, firewall...) can be necessary as well.
 If the virus real-time protection kicks off and deletes the sample automatically, you can turn it off (https://www.tenforums.com/tutorials/3569-turn-off-real-time-protection-microsoft-defender-antivirus.html).

-Now that everything is dine, you can either use this vm pristine and clone it to create analysis vms that can be modified and then deleted, or take a snapshot of this vm to further rollback to it after analysis.
+Now that everything is done, you can either use this pristine vm and clone it to create analysis vms that can be modified and then deleted, or take a snapshot of this vm to further rollback to it after analysis.

 If you want to use a linux analysis vm, you should be using an ubuntu one.
 Once the vm is created, install all dependencies and configure the agent to run as root at startup.